astropy/astropy/docs/development/index.rst

 {% if is_development %}

-Contributing quickstart
+Development quickstart
 -----------------------

-This section provides a quickstart guide to contributing to Astropy.
-With minor changes the process will apply to contributing to coordinated and many affiliated packages.
+This section provides a development quickstart guide for Astropy.
+With minor changes the process will apply to contributing updates to coordinated and many affiliated packages.

 If you are not sure where to contribute, take a look at the `Good First Issues
 <https://github.com/astropy/astropy/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_